 We gave the directors guidance, advice, and even helped connect them with team members to fill out their crew.
 In return, we got to test various features of our platform as they rolled out.
-With portions of each project completed on the platform, many of the lessons we learned from their creation have provided the foundation and framework to allow Nimble’s engineers to develop the early version of the company’s Virtual Studio Service Platform.
+With portions of each project completed on the platform, many of the lessons we learned from their creation have provided the foundation and framework to allow Nimble’s engineers to develop the early version of the company’s Cloud Animation Platform.

 And when your simple test produces such fantastic and entertaining results, well, you know you’re onto something big.

 Coin Operated is the pilot project that was developed with the closest thing to a big budget studio pipeline.
-Using tools like Maya, Renderman, and Nuke, director Nicholas Arioli led a team of industry veterans through the creation of this animated gem.
+Director Nicholas Arioli led a team of industry veterans through the creation of this animated gem.
 The short was a proving ground for independent production practices as well as a starting off point for our TDs and engineers for the challenges they would be facing to pull off such a high level of quality in later projects.

 Merging 2D photo plates with 3D animation was a wonderful test for the Disrupted team, led by Brian Newlin.
 An additional challenge was the decision not to go with the standard “glossy” look of traditional 3D animation, but to match the vibrant, “sketchy” feel of the original character designs.
-Made with Maya, Photoshop, and Nuke with custom toon shaders, Disrupted REALLY put our TDs through their paces to achieve the director’s final vision.
+Made with the highest quality industry standard tools as well as custom toon shaders, Disrupted REALLY put our TDs through their paces to achieve the director’s final vision.